 It can be heartbreaking to find out that our own children have turned to substance use to cope with life.
 We live in a culture where being clean is synonymous with virtue, and we’re taught to look at drug users as dirty and broken.
 Right now, you’re probably asking yourself if you’ve failed as a parent, if you should have been more strict, what you need to do to punish your son to make sure this never happens again.

 I don’t talk about this much, but in my days as a young werewolf fleeing persecution from the Bulgarian state, I myself became addicted to heroin, which I used for years to numb the pain of my uncontrolled transformations.
-At first I told myself I’d only use it during the full moon, but I started using more and more until I was so strung out I could barely keep ahead of the police, who had orders to shoot me on sight after I messily devoured my entire family.
+At first I told myself I’d only use it during the full moon, but I started using more and more until I was so strung out I could barely keep ahead of the police, who had orders to shoot me on site after I messily devoured my entire family.

 As an adult, it’s been a priority of mine to help children who have suffered as I suffered.
 I was involved in the protests in the ’60s that forced the medical establishment to take the shapeshifter community’s problems seriously, and I’m proud to say that after the establishment of transformation clinics where young werewolves can go to receive prescription painkillers under medical supervision for their initial transformations, the incidence of both heroin abuse and mass manslaughter by adolescents has dropped dramatically.